Skip to main content

 • Description: Add a brief description of your Infrastructure.

 Step 5.
-On the 'Source Code Repository' screen, choose the repository to create your Infrastructure.
-There are two ways:
+On the 'Source Code Repository' screen, choose the repository for your Infrastructure.
+There are two options:

-1. Create a repository from scratch: The repository creation will only be available if an Action is linked to this step in the Workflow.
+1. Create a repository from scratch: Available only if an Action is linked to this step in the Workflow.
+Fill in:

 You can only edit this step if the Account Holder allows it.